-This page is about fee schedules that were effective through June 30, 2023.
+This page is about fee schedules that were in effect through June 30, 2023.
 For new permits and other applications received on or after July 1, 2023, view the current Development Services fee schedules.

 Fee-related services include permits for new and altered buildings and their properties, land use reviews, certificates and registrations, inspections and other compliance services and fees collected for other City Bureaus.